 - gender pay gap report

-To help us achieve our aims and meet our legal responsibilities we set equality objectives and monitor our workforce.
+In order to further our aims and meet our legal responsibilities we set equality objectives and monitor equality information.

-Our equality objectives and information, and gender pay gap report can be found below.
+Our equality objectives, equality information, and gender pay gap report can be found below.

 The Equality Act (Specific Duties Regulations) requires us to prepare and publish equality objectives to demonstrate compliance with the general equality duty.